seamplex/feenox/doc/FAQ.md

 # What is FeenoX?

 It is "a free no-fee no-X uniX-like finite-element(ish) computational engineering tool."
 Essentially, a finite-element program with a particular design basis:

-FeenoX is to finite-element software (like Code Aster) and libraries (like MoFEM) what Markdown is to word processors (like Word) and typesetting systems (like TeX), respectively.
+> FeenoX is to finite-element programs and libraries what Markdown is to word processors (like Word) and typesetting systems (like TeX), respectively.

+In increasing order of complexity and comprehensiveness, these resources explain what [FeenoX](https://www.seamplex.com/feenox) is:

+ * The [examples](https://www.seamplex.com/feenox/examples) will give a brief overview of what FeenoX can do.
-The [README](https://www.seamplex.com/feenox/) in the [GitHub repository](https://github.com/seamplex/feenox/) has a brief introduction.
+ * The [README](https://www.seamplex.com/feenox/) in the [GitHub repository](https://github.com/seamplex/feenox/) has a brief introduction (after explaining why).
-There is also a [description](https://www.seamplex.com/feenox/doc/feenox-desc.html) in the [documentation](https://seamplex.com/feenox/doc/).
+ * There is also a [description](https://www.seamplex.com/feenox/doc/feenox-desc.html) in the [documentation](https://seamplex.com/feenox/doc/).
+ * FeenoX is an "offer" to a fictitious "tender" for a computational tool.
+The RFQ is the [Software Requirements Specification](https://www.seamplex.com/feenox/doc/srs.pdf) and the explanation of how FeenoX addresses each requirement is the [Software Design Specification](https://www.seamplex.com/feenox/doc/srs.pdf).
+ * This [presentation from August 2021]((https://www.seamplex.com/feenox/doc/2021-feenox.pdf)) explains the SRS/SDS pair.
+The sources and the examples can be found in [this Github repository](https://github.com/gtheler/2021-presentation).
+There is a [recording of the presentation]((https://youtu.be/-RJ5qn7E9uE)) (audio is in Spanish).
+ * Finally the [manual](https://www.seamplex.com/feenox/doc/feenox-manual.pdf) will be the ultimate guide.